mvz/ripper_parser/README.md

 * Produces Sexp objects with the same structure as Parser's AST::Node results
 * Does not produce compatible location data
 * Does not produce compatible comment data
-* Accepts some non-UTF8 compatible string literals, which are rejected by Parser

 ## Install